-If a Participant's eligibility has terminated, his/her eligibility will be reinstated on the first day of the second calendar month following the month in which his/her Hour Bank balance, when combined with the work hours reported during the next 2 months following termination of eligibility, equals at least 100 hours.
+If a Participant's eligibility has terminated, his or her eligibility will be reinstated on the first day of the second calendar month following the month in which his or her Hour Bank balance, when combined with the work hours reported during the next 2 months following termination of eligibility, equals at least 100 hours.

-A Participant who is Disabled and has exhausted any coverage provided through Disability Extension, will have his/her eligibility reinstated on the first day of the second calendar month after his/her Hour Bank shows a total of at least 100 hours provided those hours were worked within the 4 month period immediately following the month in which he or she is no longer certified Disabled by a Physician.
+A Participant who is Disabled and has exhausted any coverage provided through Disability Extension, will have his or her eligibility reinstated on the first day of the second calendar month after his or her Hour Bank shows a total of at least 100 hours provided those hours were worked within the 4 month period immediately following the month in which he or she is no longer in receipt of Temporary Workers' Compensation Benefits or State Disability Insurance Benefits (SDI).